plutomi/plutomi/README.md

 ## Summary

-In your recruiting flow you can create `openings` which people can apply to.
+You can create `openings` which people can apply to.
 An opening can be anything from a job, a location for a delivery company, or a program like a summer camp.

 In these openings, you can create `stages` which are individual steps for your application.
 You can add questions for applicants to answer, and setup automatic move rules that determine where applicants go next depending on their answers or after a certain time period.